 As Sun explains, "If viruses do not induce interferons, they will not be killed in the first-line defense; and without interferons, the adaptive immune response is limited."

 "For these reasons, viruses have evolved strategies to evade detection and limit the production of interferons by host organisms," he adds.

 This results in various pandemics and high numbers of people hospitalized due to influenza-related complications.
-The Centers for Disease Control and Prevention (CDC) report that, for the 2015–2016 flu season, 310,000 people in the United States were "hospitalized for flu-related illness."
+The Centers for Disease Control and Prevention (CDC) report that, for the 2015–2016 flu season,

 "Because the variations of seasonal influenza viruses can be unpredictable," says Sun, "current vaccines may not provide effective protection against them."

 "Previous pandemics and recent outbreaks of avian influenza highlight the need to develop vaccines that offer broader, more effective protection," he adds.